 - Smoking during pregnancy: Babies of moms who smoke are more than twice as likely to get pyloric stenosis.

 Your pediatrician will ask questions about your baby's symptoms.
-Tell the doctor how often he throws up and what the vomit looks like.
+Tell the doctor how often they throw up and what the vomit looks like.
 The doctor will also check your child's weight and growth.
-Then she’ll feel your baby's belly for any lumps: An enlarged pylorus feels like an olive.
+Then they’ll feel your baby's belly for any lumps: An enlarged pylorus feels like an olive.

 Your baby’s doctor may want to get a closer look with one of these:

 - Ultrasound: This uses sound waves to make images of the inside of your baby’s stomach.

 - Barium swallow with upper GI series: Your baby drinks a special liquid that has the chemical element barium in it, then special X-rays are taken of the stomach.
 Barium makes the stomach and intestine show up more clearly.

 Your baby will first get fluids and nutrients through an IV to treat dehydration -- they’ll drip in through a needle that goes directly into a vein.
 Then surgery (called pyloromyotomy) will be done to open up the blockage.

 Your baby will get medicine to make them sleep, so the surgery won’t hurt.
 The surgeon cuts open the thickened pylorus muscle to create a wider passage for food to travel into the intestine.
 Sometimes, this can be done with tiny instruments through very small cuts in the baby's belly.
 This is called laparoscopy.